typerefinery-ai/deploy-site-template/README.md

 # Deploy Site Template

-A template for new GitHub pages site.
+A template repo for sites created using Typerefinery app and hosted on GitHub pages site.

+***
+NOTE: TypeRefinery is in early development and is not yet ready for production use.
+Currently, it's only installable on Windows.

+Mac and Linux support is coming soon, please leave a comment on [Mac](https://github.com/typerefinery-ai/typerefinery/issues/501) and [Linux](https://github.com/typerefinery-ai/typerefinery/issues/502) tickets to hurry us along.
+***
 ## Usage

 Follow this guide to create a new GitHub page site from this template.
 Install and configure Typerefinery application to use it's built-in CMS to create and deploy your site to GitHub pages.